tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 {{?RFC3168}} defines a two-bit field in the IP header for Explicit Congestion Notification (ECN), which provides network feedback to endpoint congestion controllers.
-This has historically mostly been relevant to TCP ({{?RFC9293}}), where any incoming ECN field are internally consumed by the kernel, and therefore imply no application interface except enabling and disabling the capability.
+This has historically mostly been relevant to TCP ({{?RFC9293}}), where any incoming ECN codepoints are internally consumed by the kernel, and therefore imply no application interface except enabling and disabling the capability.

 The Stream Control Transport Protocol (SCTP) ({{?RFC9260}}) has long supported ECN in its design.
 SCTP is sometimes carried over DTLS and UDP ({{?RFC8261}}).
-In principle, user-space implementers might have leveraged UDP ECN APIs to deliver ECN field between SCTP and the UDP socket.
+In principle, user-space implementers might have leveraged UDP ECN APIs to deliver ECN codepoints between SCTP and the UDP socket.
 At the time of publication, the TSV Working Group is not aware of any such efforts.

 {{?RFC6679}} defines ECN over RTP over UDP.
 The Working Group is aware of a